 The Premium and Enterprise versions eliminate the need to manage user accounts in your WordPress site – everything is synced from Google Apps instead.

 If you are building your organization’s intranet on WordPress, try out our All-In-One Intranet plugin.

-To set up the plugin, you will need access to a G Suite (Google Apps) domain as an administrator, or just a regular Gmail account.
+To set up the plugin, you will need access to a Google Workspace (formally Google Apps / G Suite) domain as an administrator, or just a regular Gmail account.